tinohertlein/poc-archunit/README.md

 The following relations between classes & interfaces are checked with ArcUnit:

-* Interfaces & classes in package `core`
+* Stuff in package `core.service` **may not** be accessed from the outside
-    * **may only** depend on interfaces or classes inside their own package
+* Stuff in package `adapter` **may not** be accessed from the outside
-* Interfaces & classes in package `adapter`
+* Stuff in package `core.port.primary` **may only** be accessed from `core.service` and `adapter.primary`
-    * **may only** depend on interfaces or classes inside their own package
+* Stuff in package `core.port.secondary` **may only** be accessed from `core.service` and `adapter.secondary`

-    * **may only** depend on interfaces inside their corresponding package in `core.port`
+The `UserModule`-class in package `configuration` - gluing it all together - obviously needs to access all the classes & interfaces to inject dependencies.
+So this package gets special treatment in the ArchUnit-tests.

 #### Disclaimer

-There are certainly many more best-practices concerning dependencies among classes & interfaces, that are also worth to be checked with ArchUnit, but only the afore-mentioned ones are realized in this proof of concept.
+There are certainly many more best-practices concerning relations between packages, classes and interfaces, that are also worth to be checked with ArchUnit, but only the afore-mentioned ones are realized in this proof of concept.